-In this video, I show you how to install Marlin 2.0 firmware on the Ender 3 or the Ender 3 Pro.
+In this guide, I show you how to install Marlin 2.0 firmware on the Ender 3 or the Ender 3 Pro.

 Read the full transcript below if you prefer a written version.

 Hello, my name is Daniel, welcome to the CrossLink channel.
 I would like to help you being more successful with 3d printing and if you're here for the first time, subscribe and hit the bell notification icon so you don't miss anything.